 To apply to become a Rebuilder, you must meet the following eligibility requirements:

-- Must be an enrolled member of one of the 23 Native nations that shares geography with Mni Sota Makoce, North Dakota, or South Dakota.
+- Be an enrolled citizen of one of the 23 Native nations sharing geography with Mni Sota Makoce, North Dakota, or South Dakota

 Native Governance Center will only consider complete applications for the program.
 A complete application must include the all of the following:

 - A current Resume, CV, or similar

 Application & Selection Process